Shot2Story: A New Benchmark for Comprehensive Understanding of Multi-shot Videos: Introduction

 In this work, we propose a new benchmark \dataset for audio-visual understanding of multi-shot videos.
-We collected a dataset of \videocnt short videos where the average number of shots in each video is \num[round-mode=places,round-precision=1]{4}.
+We collect a dataset of \videocnt short videos where the average number of shots in each video is 4.4.
 For each video shot, we annotate a detailed textual description for the video frames and another textual description for the human speech.
-We also leverage a state-of-the-art large language model (LLM) GPT-4~\cite{chatgpt} to generate a long textual video summary from the annotated clip descriptions, which are further verified by human annotators.
+We also leverage a state-of-the-art large language model (LLM) GPT-4~\citep{chatgpt} to generate a long textual video summary from the annotated clip descriptions, which are further verified by human annotators.
 The summary includes additional details such as transitions of different shots, progression of multiple events, and mapping of the subject identities in different scenes.
-An overview of our dataset can be seen in Figure~\ref{fig:stats_overview}.
+An example of one annotated video is shown in Figure~\ref{fig:video_demo}.

-To benchmark the advances of multi-modal video understanding, we designed several distinctive tasks using our dataset, including single-shot captioning, multi-shot summarization, and video retrieval with shot description.
-We design and implemented several baseline models using a frozen vision encoder and an LLM, by prompting the LLM with frame tokens and ASR (Automatic Speech Recognition) text.
-Through extensive experiments, we show that: (1) the ASR text is critical to understand the complex multi-shot scenario, (2) processing the video as a whole without the shot-structure degenerates the model's capacity of understanding the multi-shot video, (3) the summarization model trained on our benchmark can be generalized to other datasets with longer durations (ActivityNet) and out-of-domain topics (MSRVTT).
-Without any bells and whistles, we attains competitive results on zero-shot video question-answering by converting the problem into pure text-based QA with the generated video summaries.
+To benchmark the advances of multi-modal video understanding, we designed several distinctive tasks using our dataset, including single-shot video captioning, multi-shot video summarization, and multi-shot video question answering.
+We design and implement several baseline models using a frozen vision encoder and an LLM, by prompting the LLM with frame tokens and ASR (Automatic Speech Recognition) text.
+Through extensive experiments, we show that: (1) the ASR text is critical to joint understanding of visual and audio content, (2) processing the video as a whole without the shot structure degenerates the model's capacity of understanding the multi-shot video, (3) the summarization model trained on our multi-shot summaries can be used on the proposed multi-shot QA benchmark and generalized to other datasets with longer durations (ActivityNet\citep{krishna2017activitynet}) and out-of-domain topics (MSRVTT\citep{xu2016msr-vtt}), validating the quality of our annotated summaries.
+Without any bells and whistles, we attain competitive results on zero-shot video question-answering by converting the problem into pure text-based QA with the generated video summaries.